-Autistic children can outgrow difficulty understanding visual cues and soundsAugust 28th, 2013 in Autism spectrum disorders /
+Autistic children can outgrow difficulty understanding visual cues and soundsAugust 28, 2013 in Medicine & Health / Autism spectrum disorders

 Scientists at Albert Einstein College of Medicine of Yeshiva University have shown that high-functioning autism spectrum disorder (ASD) children appear to outgrow a critical social communication disability.
 Younger children with ASD have trouble integrating the auditory and visual cues associated with speech, but the researchers found that the problem clears up in adolescence.
 The study was published today in the online edition of the journal Cerebral Cortex.

 "This is an extremely hopeful finding," said lead author John Foxe, Ph.D., professor of pediatrics and in the Dominick P. Purpura Department of Neuroscience, as well as director of research of the Children's Evaluation and Rehabilitation Center at Einstein.
 "It suggests that the neurophysiological circuits for speech in these children aren't fundamentally broken and that we might be able to do something to help them recover sooner."

 According to Dr. Foxe, the ability to integrate "heard" and "seen" speech signals is crucial to effective communication.
 "Children who don't appropriately develop this capacity have trouble navigating educational and social settings," he said.